Our top pick for

 TTM: trailing 12 months

-There are currently 16.8 million CenterPoint Energy shares held short by investors – that's known as CenterPoint Energy's "short interest".
-This figure is 3% up from 16.3 million last month.
+There are currently 16.9 million CenterPoint Energy shares held short by investors – that's known as CenterPoint Energy's "short interest".
+This figure is 24.6% down from 22.4 million last month.

 There are a few different ways that this level of interest in shorting CenterPoint Energy shares can be evaluated.